killianmuldoon/doca-platform/docs/api.md

-DPUServiceStatus defines the observed state of DPUServiceCredentialRequest
+DPUServiceCredentialRequestStatus defines the observed state of DPUServiceCredentialRequest